Introduction to Molecular Biology

 Infectious Disease and Parasitology

-The course will build on the fundamentals of microbiology and introduce new topics in bacteriology, mycology and parasitology.
-Level 5 Immunology (PM-249) is a pre-requisite.
+The course will build on the fundamentals of microbiology and introduce new topics in bacteriology, mycology, virology and parasitology.
+Level 5 Immunology (PM-249) is a co-requisite.
 The course covers the fundamentals of infectious diseases, including clinical aspects, treatment / prevention, and experimental approaches to the study of infectious and parasitic organisms.
 The course will also cover topics including disease outbreaks, beneficial parasites, tropical disease and behaviour-modifying parasites.

 Clefydau Heintus a Pharasitoleg